Cucumbers are one of those funny vegetables that get stuck in one of two categories – eat them fresh in salads or put them up by making pickles.

 We eat really simple food; we always welcome a flavorful sauce.
 Whether it is stir-fry and rice, a pot of beans and potatoes, a simple frittata, or huge soups or salads from garden abundance, simple food is nourishment.
 Pulling all of these homegrown ingredients together is almost always a ferment and some sort of fresh, zingy sauce.

-So why not make the most of those cucumbers and the abundance from our garlic harvest and blend them up into a picante sauce?
+So why not make the most of those cucumbers and the abundance from our garlic harvest and blend them up into a green cucumber salsa?
 It’s just one more way to put homegrown food on the table and let the ingredients speak for themselves.

 - 2 cups peeled and roughly chopped cucumber